Our Upcoming Events

 - Cadet Program - Designed for hardworking, ambitious young men and women who desire to explore and develop careers in law enforcement while attending college.

 - Crisis Intervention Training (CIT) - Designed to educate law enforcement officers to interact with individuals with mental illness.
 For more information on this innovative program, see the Crisis Intervention Training page.
-(Sorry, this link is broken at this time; we are working to fix it ASAP)

 - In-Service Training - Provides on-going training and qualifications for all sworn and select civilian personnel.